 Outline your Gifts

 Now reflect on your gifts.
-Think of your gifts very broadly, starting with your values, interests and personality.
-Under the values column, create a list of five or so specific things you need in a job in order to be satisfied—things like financial security, supportive relationships, or making a difference.
-In the interests column, write down a list of things you really enjoy in your work—things like fixing things well, creating beauty, mentoring others, or being persuasive.
-Finally, under the personality column, list your strongest personality traits that make you uniquely you—things like extraversion, openness to new experiences, or conscientiousness.
+Think of your gifts very broadly, starting with your motives, passions, and strengths.
+Under the motives column, create a list of five or so specific things you need in a job in order to be satisfied—things like financial security, supportive relationships, or making a difference.
+In the passions column, write down a list of things you really enjoy in your work—things like fixing things well, creating beauty, mentoring others, or being persuasive.
+Finally, under the strengths column, list your strongest personality traits that make you uniquely you—things like extroversion, openness to new experiences, or conscientiousness.